quickstrom/quickstrom/README.md

 geckodriver 2>&1 > /dev/null
 ```

-Next, run `webcheck` and supply the path to the specification file.
-Let's run
+Next, run `webcheck` and supply the path to the specification file along with
+the origin URL (can also be a local file path).
+Let's run it through Cabal
-it through Cabal (assuming you're in a nix-shell):
+(assuming you're in a nix-shell):

 ```
-cabal run webcheck -- /path/to/my/specification
+cabal run webcheck -- /path/to/my/specification http://example.com
 ```

 For instance, you can run the TodoMVC React specification: